cnelabneu/tbi-docs/docs/leadernotes.md

 If symptoms increase +3 above baseline (minute 0 of the session) 1-minute break and reduce to 60% ST. If symptoms increase again, 1 min break and reduce to 40% (~100-110 bpm).
 If symptoms still increase, stop the session.

 ## Encouragement
-Some positive encouragement statements.
+Some positive encouragement statements, referring to them by name.
 Say at least 1 per exercise
-  Great work, *insert name*!
+ - Great work, *insert name*!
-  keep up the intensity *insert name*! (aerobic only) You are working so hard *insert name*.
+ - Keep up the intensity *insert name*! (aerobic only)
+ - Looking strong! (aerobic only)
-  Heart rate is looking strong! (aerobic only)
+ - Heart rate is looking strong! (aerobic only)
-  You are doing excellent
+ - You are doing excellent!
-  Great form!
+ - Great form!
-  Great job with those *insert exercise*
+ - Great job with those *insert exercise*!
-  Great job engaging your core (more geared for balance) Refer to them by name with some statements
+ - Great job engaging your core! (more geared for balance)
-  Looking strong! (aerobic only)
+ - You are working so hard, *insert name*.
-  This is making you stronger! (especially if you see them struggling) Finish these last *# of seconds* strong!
-You’ve got this
+ - This is making you stronger! (especially if you see them struggling)
+ - Finish these last *# of seconds* strong!
+You’ve got this!